IslamAlsawaftah/reading-notes/Ethics.md

 3.1 Ensure that the public good is the central concern during all professional computing work.

-People—including users, customers, colleagues, and others affected directly or indirectly—should always be the central concern in computing.
+PeopleÂ—including users, customers, colleagues, and others affected directly or indirectlyÂ—should always be the central concern in computing.
 The public good should always be an explicit consideration when evaluating tasks associated with research, requirements analysis, design, implementation, testing, validation, deployment, maintenance, retirement, and disposal.
 Computing professionals should keep this focus no matter which methodologies or techniques they use in their practice.

 3.2 Articulate, encourage acceptance of, and evaluate fulfillment of social responsibilities by members of the organization or group.

 Technical organizations and groups affect broader society, and their leaders should accept the associated responsibilities.
-Organizations—through procedures and attitudes oriented toward quality, transparency, and the welfare of society—reduce harm to the public and raise awareness of the influence of technology in our lives.
+OrganizationsÂ—through procedures and attitudes oriented toward quality, transparency, and the welfare of societyÂ—reduce harm to the public and raise awareness of the influence of technology in our lives.
 Therefore, leaders should encourage full participation of computing professionals in meeting relevant social responsibilities and discourage tendencies to do otherwise.

 3.3 Manage personnel and resources to enhance the quality of working life.